 Reactive: Lithium batteries, concentrated acid (sulfuric).
 Reactive products must be segregated from other products.
 Lithium batteries must be taped prior to disposal so they do not react with other batteries.
 Sulfuric acid etch products must be separated from organic materials.

 Drugs: Some drugs can be hazardous waste but most are not.
 The harm of drugs are by accidental use or misuse of the drugs.
-Some drugs classified as controlled substances (may create dependence) are hard to dispose of and generally the best place to take them are in Vet Hospitals such as in Vallejo.
-Some communities have drug take back days where you can also dispose of controlled substances.
-Other drugs can generally be disposed of at some pharmacies.
-Go to http://recyclewhere.org/ to find your local disposal sites.
+Some drugs classified as controlled substances (may create dependence) are hard to dispose of, but there are locations that accept them for proper disposal.
+Go to http://www.stopwaste.org/recycling/residents/household-hazardous-waste/medicine to find local disposal sites near you.
+In addition, some communities have drug take back days where you can also dispose of controlled substances.

 Sharps: Needles and syringes used to inject drugs; the needles can cause injuries and transmit diseases, so they must be disposed of in special containers.
 Visit www.stopwaste.org for more information.